klefstad-teaching/ICS-46-HW4/README.md

 All submissions are done on [Gradescope](https://www.gradescope.com/).

-On GradeScope, go into your Account Settings, and link your GitHub account to Gradescope.
+On Gradescope, go into your Account Settings, and link your GitHub account to Gradescope.

 Then on the course Gradescope, go to the **Homework 4** assignment, press the Submit button, choose the GitHub option, and select your project and branch.